How to Beat the UK Plastic Tax in 2024

 Who Does the Plastic Tax Effect?

-There are proposed exemptions from this tax, mainly for manufacturers of packaging for medicinal products and components that are designed for permanent usage.
+There are four exemptions from the tax, mainly for manufacturers of packaging for medicinal products and components that are designed for permanent usage:

-Currently, the PPT does not cover compostable and biodegradable alternatives as the objective is to increase demand for recycled materials.
+Currently, compostable and biodegradable alternatives are not exempt from the tax as the objective is to increase demand for recycled materials.
 But this definition is still subject to review — so don’t bin your compostable mailing bags yet!

-If you’re a manufacturer or importer of plastic packaging components, you will need to assess if you need to register for the tax.
-You may find the conditions here
+If you’re a manufacturer or importer of plastic packaging components, you will need to assess if you need to register for the tax

 But there are ways around avoiding the Plastic Packaging Tax.
 We’ll look at some ways that you can do this.

-The best way to beat the 2022 plastic tax is to not qualify for the tax in the first place.
-This involves reassessing your current packaging to not only avoid the PPT but also become a more sustainable company.
+The best way to beat the plastic tax is to not qualify for the tax in the first place.
+This involves reassessing your current packaging to avoid the PPT and become a more sustainable company.

 A lot of the time, products are swamped in bubble wrap, polystyrene pellets and plastic dividers.
 Although these protect products from damage, you might need to start reevaluating with greener eyes.